Rome Point Seals

 troublesome for the pregnant female seals in the spring; pup-bearing

-seals need to conserve their energy for their northern migration.
+seals need to conserve their energy for their migration and

-who have walked out to Rome Point to observe seals in a responsible
+who have hiked out to Rome Point to observe seals in a responsible

 Romepointseals.org does not look